 The nature of that life and the woman who lived it has given rise to the iconic Sisi image that prevails today.

-The Empress was widely regarded through much of the continent as one of the most beautiful women of her time.
+Even at the time, the Empress was widely regarded through much of the continent as one of the most beautiful and accomplished women of her era.

-Elisabeth herself had a (likely unhealthy) obsession with her ankle-length hair, looks, and figure.
+Elisabeth herself had a (likely unhealthy) obsession with her looks, figure, and ankle-length hair.
 She exercised rigorously and dieted excessively whenever she felt her weight rising above her idea of optimal; the width of the waist on some of her dresses is frankly terrifying.

 The Empress’s accomplishments almost matched her beauty.
 Her horse-riding skills ranked her as possibly the best female equestrian in Europe, for example.
 She also wrote poetry (with less success).